Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Isn’t hiding your location a primary reason for using VPNs in the first place?

-So if you can be traced in the US and UK, it sounds like this VPN provider might not be doing its job?
+If you can be traced in the US and UK, it sounds like this VPN provider might not be doing its job effectively.

 They even put this torrenting issue front-and-center in their terms of service when you’re signing up